Get to know us

 SIRVENTES BERLIN

 The professional vocal ensemble sirventes berlin with singers from Berlin was founded in 2003 by Stefan Schuck.
-Since 2008, regular music-making for the NoonSong has grown out of the project-based way of working.
-The outstanding quality of the ensemble results from this intensive regular joint work.
+Since 2008, regular music-making for NoonSong has grown out of the project-based working method.
+The outstanding quality of the ensemble is the result of this intensive, regular joint work.

 Around the performance